-[See Food Allergies on page 68.]
+[See Food Allergies on page 71.]

-Child Sexual Abuse, Trafficking, and Other Maltreatment of Children (All Grade Levels)
+Child Sexual Abuse, Neglect, Trafficking, and Other Maltreatment of Children (All Grade Levels)

-The district has established a plan for addressing child sexual abuse, trafficking, and other maltreatment of children, which may be accessed at www.ira.esc14.net.
+The district has established a plan for addressing child abuse, neglect, trafficking, and other maltreatment of children.
+The plan is available at www.ira.esc14.net.
+Abuse includes physical abuse, including sexual abuse, and psychological and emotional abuse.
 Trafficking includes both sex and labor trafficking.